 "It was a paradigm change," said Nathaniel Gates, Alegion's co-founder and CEO.
 "Instead of just making the workers as efficient as possible, we're training our own neural net to augment and provide our own level of judgment."

-But the data classification problems that Alegion tackles change constantly as customers need new data to meet their own AI needs.
+But the data classification problems that Alegion tackles change constantly as customers need data to meet their own AI needs.
 There's natural language processing for chatbots and video annotations for aerial cameras or autonomous vehicles, for example.
-On top of that, new edge computing cases are constantly being discovered in existing data, requiring retraining of Alegion's internal machine learning models.
+On top of that, edge computing cases are constantly being discovered in existing data, requiring retraining of Alegion's internal machine learning models.

 Customers may also want to try different models on the data they're collecting and may need to have Alegion look at different attributes of the same data.
 Some customers might have 30 different models they're testing and training in parallel, Gates said.

 That means that for its own model development, Alegion needed to keep up with a steady stream of changes.
 It wasn't a matter of building the machine learning technology once, setting it up and just letting it run.
 The company sent its ten software engineers for machine learning training and hired six more engineers who were already specialists in machine learning.
-Alegion integrated the new employees with the existing engineers so that machine learning would permeate.
+Alegion integrated the employees with the existing engineers so that machine learning would permeate.

 How auditable is your data pipeline?